mikeaustin/impulse-js/README.md

 # impulse-js
-Impulse-JS is a modern dialect of JavaScript with traits, extension methods, operator overloading, map, range and tuple literals and more.
+Impulse-JS is a cleaner, more modern dialect of JavaScript.
 It moves legacy and low-level features such as binary operators and for loops to library code, and promotes functional programming and the use of immutable data types.

+Features include:

+* Extension Methods
+* Traits and Composition
+* Operator Overloading
+* Map, Range and Tuple Literals
+* Async Functions (CPS)
+* [Future] Named Parameters
+* [Future] Functional Loops / TCO
+* [Future] Enhance Switch
+* [Future] Splat and Splat-Packs

 The language lives happily together with existing JavaScript code and libraries.
 Each feature of the language is implemented as a module, so it can also be used to enhance existing JavaScript.